blackcathikari/oceaninkseriesbot/plan.md

 ## TODO Notes

 - Make default values for Globals / make Globals value persistent so I don't have to set admin perms every time
+- sendMsg should be global?
+- helpMsg should be global?
+    - default second arg to first if not supplied?
+- Make decision on whether roles and such stored in data should be stored as tags, ids, or both

 ## Features